HiroNewf/Network-Plus-Notes/README.md

 - VLSM (Variable Length Subnet Masks)
     - Allows network admins to define their own subnets (not classful)
     - So many more options and flexibility comes from this
-- 2 to the power of the number of subnet bits you have would allows you to calculate the total numbers of subnets you have
+- 2 to the power of the number of subnet bits you have would allow you to calculate the total numbers of subnets you have
 - 2 to the power of the number of host bits that you have would allow you to calculate the total numbers of hosts you have per subnet (make sure to subtract 2 from that number for the network address and broadcast address)
 - Look at the first number of the IPv4 address to see what range it is in (Class A, B, ect) and that will tell you have many bits are the network ID in this case lets say is Class A, so 8 network bits, then you look at your CIDR notation and see it is for example /24 meaning there are still 16 bits left that are not host IDs but indeed subnet ID’s.
 The remaining 8 bits are then your hosts ID’s, this is how you get your numbers for the for the equations above
 ## [Seven Second Subnetting](https://www.youtube.com/watch?v=ZxAwQB8TZsM&list=PLG49S3nxzAnmpdmX7RoTOyuNJQAb-r-gd&index=30&ab_channel=ProfessorMesser)